hborlik/EV2-Engine/current_notes.md

 Thoughts: these limitations are similar to the limitations of destructive modeling processes.
 Iterative editing relies on making small changes to the input and, in the case of the above limitations, being unaware of how the change will affect the output.
 A user needs to know how their changes will affect the output and need to be in control of the scale of that change.
+Since changes are made to affect the output, the structure of the input is less meaningful.
+The user can pick which parts / aspects (?) of the output they want to keep.